Moldova's separatist Transdniestria region says it needs more gas

 The head of the national gas company Moldovagaz, Vadim Ceban, also suggested Moldova could switch back to Russian gas in May, when demand for gas declines.

-But Veacelsav Platon, a Moldovan businessman living in Britain, said this week an audit he had commissioned found that the country had lost 70 million euros by paying European suppliers above market rates.
+Veaceslav Platon, a Moldovan businessman in Britain who is wanted by Chisinau in connection with several criminal cases, said this week that an audit he had commissioned found the country had lost 70 million euros by paying European suppliers above market rates.

+Moldovan authorities see Platon's statements as deliberate disinformation aimed at misleading citizens and eroding their trust in Moldovan institutions, a government source said.

+Platon has been convicted by Russia in absentia for illegally taking money out of the country, charged in Moldova with large-scale money laundering he denies, and sanctioned by Canada.

 Experts suggest that Moldova and its separatist enclave could once again divide the supplies provided by Gazprom.
 Transdniestria has not paid for its supplies for years and Gazprom has not sought to collect the arrears.
-(Reporting by Alexander Tanas in Chisinau; Writing by Ron Popeski; Editing by William Mallard)
+(Reporting by Alexander Tanas in Chisinau; Writing by Ron Popeski; Editing by William Mallard and Giles Elgood)